javifm86/hugo-site/content/blog/2020-06-17-buscar-en-hugo-con-lunr/index.en.md

 ```

-Below is shown the Javascript code that on pageload makes a petition to load `index.json` file and creates indexed
+Below is shown the Javascript code that on page load makes a petition to load `index.json` file and creates indexed
 document that will be used to return search results.
-Searchs will be launched when user is typing in the input field.
+Searches will be launched when user is typing in the input field.

 ```go-html-template